-PENNVEST utilizes a financial capability analysis that compares various community specific demographic data to similarly situated communities across the Commonwealth to determine a percent of the community's adjusted Median Household Income (MHI) that should be available to pay for water service.
-The amount that should be available to pay for water service by residential customers will range from one to two percent of the community's adjusted MHI dependent upon the specific socio-economic factors that are provided by the Pennsylvania Department of Community and Economic Development.
+PENNVEST utilizes a financial capability analysis that compares various community specific demographic data to similarly situated communities across the Commonwealth to determine a percent of the community's adjusted median household income (MHI) that should be available to pay for sewer service.
+The amount that should be available to pay for sewer service by residential customers will range from one to two percent of the community's adjusted MHI dependent upon the specific socio-economic factors that are provided by the Pennsylvania Department of Community and Economic Development.
 This process aids in an equitable distribution of residential user rates.

 PENNVEST will offer a term extension from the normal 20 years up to but not to exceed 30 years repayment of principal and interest if necessary for "disadvantaged" systems.
-These extended term projects are funded with a Bond Purchase Agreement with the funding recipient; whereas, our projects with a term of less than 20 years are Loan Agreements.
+These extended term projects are funded with a bond purchase agreement with the funding recipient; whereas, our projects with a term of less than 20 years are loan agreements.